Introduction: Heated Glove Liners

 The solution, a pair of thin liners with battery powered heat delivered to the palm side of all 5 digits that you can slide into your favorite glove!
 The heat is generated from carbon fiber rope attached a glove liner of your choice.

 I published an updated version that eliminates the gluing, exposed wires and results in a more flexible glove.
-You may prefer to build that version instead: https://www.instructables.com/id/Heated-Glove-Line...
+I recommend that version instead: Heated Gloves Version 3

 Step 1: Overview & Design Considerations